 The Artspace offers academic internships for outstanding KCAI students.
 Academic interns are required to assist with various projects under the supervision of senior Artspace staff.
 Areas of focus for academic interns include management assistance with the permanent collection, research assistance for main gallery exhibitions and advanced administrative support including maintenance of the Artspace resource collection, exhibition archives and permanent collection files.
 The internship culminates with an independent curatorial project.

 Interns are expected to have a strong background in art history, preferably pursuing a double major in studio art and art history at KCAI and should have prior experience working with art objects and/or collections.
-Academic internships are organized by the Career Services department at KCAI.
+Academic internships are organized by the Professional Practice Center (PPC) at KCAI.
 All applicants must apply and be interviewed by senior Artspace staff.
-For more information, contact Career Services.
+For more information, contact the PPC.

 The Artspace emphasizes visual art education and professional development for emerging artists and arts professionals.
 As a teaching museum, the Artspace offers a range of educational opportunities that allow students to gain critical insight into careers in the field of gallery work and provide practical, hands-on experience in a gallery setting.